 If you find yourself teaching English in a setting with limited classroom equipment and other teaching resources, don’t worry!
 As a teacher who’s been there, I know there are plenty of ways to work around what might, at first, seem like limitations.
 For instance, you can diversify your teaching strategies, focus on students’ conversational skills, or find free ESL resources online.
-Plus, teaching with limited resources can even help you to become a more creative, adaptable teacher.
+Plus, teaching with limited resources can even help you become a more creative, adaptable teacher.

 What does it mean to teach English with limited resources?